sstelfox/stelfox.net/content/blog/2009-11-04-image-crawler-meets-rm-f.md

 locked up...
 Or so I thought.
 I hit Ctrl-C and nothing happened...
 So I closed my window and opened a new one.

-Maybe there was a filename that hit some weird glitch in `ls` causing it too lock up.
+Maybe there was a file name that hit some weird glitch in `ls` causing it too lock up.
 Not a big deal I can start from scratch.
-I cd'd to the directory and ran an `rm -f *` and was greeted with this:
+I switched to the directory and ran an `rm -f *` and was greeted with this:

 ```
 /bin/rm: Argument list too long.